Blink (U.V.U.K. song): Background

-On 12 December 2013, German DJ and producer, CJ Stone revealed that he was working on a remix for the latest Cascada release.
+On 12 December 2013, German DJ and producer CJ Stone revealed that he was working on a remix for the latest Cascada release.
 He shared with eager fans that the single is titled "Blink" and would be released in early 2014.
 The track was originally recorded and released by pop group U.V.U.K. in 2012.
 However the single was not commercially a success, so it was given to Cascada to release.

 Music video

-On 10 January 2014, Natalie posted on Facebook that they were busy planning the music video for the new single.
-Then again on 15 January 2014, she posted that they were getting ready for the video shoot.
-Natalie has posted a first impressions teaser of the video, and the video premiered on 27 March 2014.
+On 10 January 2014, Cascada lead singer Natalie Horler posted on Facebook that they were busy planning the music video for the new single.
+On 15 January 2014, she posted that they were getting ready for the video shoot.
+Horler posted a teaser of the video on 12 March 2014, and the full video premiered on 27 March 2014.

-The video starts off with Natalie singing to the screen in numerous positions using many hand gestures.
-The scene eventually goes with Natalie inside a box like small area where she swings around slowing whilst singing the song.
-During the chorus, Horler is pulling off her famous moves and hand gestures whilst over dancers break-dance behind a futuristic wall reminiscent to the Pyromania video.
-Throughout the song, Horler is seen to be lying on the ground, in the box area, in the futuristic area dancing with other dancers whilst singing.
+The video starts off with Horler singing to the screen in numerous positions on a completely white background, using many hand gestures.
+She is then shown singing the song and doing moves in various different areas, including a box-like area, at times interspersed with other dancers.